samvera/hyrax/README.md

 # Creating a Sufia-based app

-This document contains instructions specific to setting up an app with __Sufia v7.0.0.alpha__.
+This document contains instructions specific to setting up an app with __Sufia v7.0.0.beta1__ (not yet released).
 If you are looking for instructions on installing a different version, be sure to select the appropriate branch or tag from the drop-down menu above.